tolu360/react-native-google-places/README.md

 #### Post-Install Steps (Android)

 ##### Auto Linking With Your Project
-- This was done automatically for you when you ran `react-native link react-native-google-places`.
+- This was done automatically for you when you ran `react-native link react-native-google-places-api`.
 Or you can run the command now if you have not already.
 - In your `AndroidManifest.xml` file, request the following permissions:

 ```xml